masao/ttl2html-doc-ja/docs/configuration.rst

 .. confval:: shape_orders

-  This configuration option controls the order in which resource descriptions are output to about.html.
+  This configuration option controls the order in which resource descriptions are output to :confval:`about_file`.
 The descriptions are output in the order of the resource shapes listed here.
 If not set, the default is alphabetical order of shape URIs.
 Set as a list, as in the following example:

   .. code-block:: YAML